-These comments to the National Organic Standards Board (NOSB) on its Spring 2019 agenda are submitted on behalf of Beyond Pesticides.
+These comments to the National Organic Standards Board (NOSB) on its Fall 2019 agenda are submitted on behalf of Beyond Pesticides.
 Founded in 1981 as a national, grassroots, membership organization that represents community-based organizations and a range of people seeking to bridge the interests of consumers, farmers, and farmworkers, Beyond Pesticides advances improved protections from pesticides and alternative pest management strategies that reduce or eliminate a reliance on pesticides.
 Our membership and network span the 50 states and the world.

 We are glad to see that there has been near unanimous support for addressing the environmental impacts of the use of marine algae in organic production.
-The protection of marine ecosystems is urgently important, and since marine plants are crucial to those ecosystems, it is important for all of us, as organic producers, consumers, certifiers, and regulators, to find a way to move this process forward.
-We thank the Materials Subcommittee for their efforts so far.
+The protection of marine ecosystems is urgently needed and required as a part of the determination on allowed materials under the organic statute.
+Since marine plants are crucial to ecosystems, it is important for all of us, as organic producers, consumers, certifiers, and regulators, to find a way to move this process forward as quickly as possible.
+We thank the Materials Subcommittee for their efforts to-date.